Department Chair- Welcome Letter & New Student information

 Our priority for fall courses is to ensure all students are in courses that meet their requirements to make degree progress.
 The perfect schedule is the one you have!
 A valid reason to change your schedule would be any of the following:

-You already have AP credit for a course on your schedule
+You already have AP credit or transfer credit for a course on your schedule

 You recently joined ROTC or varsity athletics and you have practice times that conflict with your schedule